fgeorgatos/easybuild.experimental/users/pneerincx/README.md

 ## R package repo URLs ##

-The determines CRAN and BioConductor repo URLs from which the packages can be downloaded.
-Some may be http URLs whereas others may be https URLs.
+The generator will fetch the CRAN and BioConductor repo URLs from which the packages can be downloaded.
+Some may be http URLs whereas others may be https URLs by default.
 The https URLs are automatically converted into http URLs, because the https ones may give SSL verification errors when your Python version is too old.
 If you do want to use https, you can disable the http -> https conversion in the generator and supply a more modern version of Python as build dependency.